 Between passenger traffic, adverse weather and ferries with faulty equipment, ferry workers face a high risk of maritime injury.
 Fortunately, injured ferry workers are entitled to protection of the Jones Act and unseaworthiness under general maritime law.
 If you suffered an injury while working on a ferry, it is important to contact an experienced Jones Act lawyer to see what federal maritime laws might apply.

 We Can Help

-Our Boston maritime lawyers have obtained payment for medical bills, past and future pain and suffering, past and future lost wages, impairment of earning capacity and other costs related to ferry accidents.
+Our maritime lawyers have obtained payment for medical bills, past and future pain and suffering, past and future lost wages, impairment of earning capacity and other costs related to ferry accidents.

 The maritime and Jones Act attorneys at Latti & Anderson LLP have more than 50 years of experience with maritime law.
 Whether you are a ferry worker needing assistance obtaining maintenance and cure or fighting a Petition for Limitation of Liability or a ferry or whale watch passenger who suffered serious injuries, we can help you.
-Contact our Boston maritime lawyers us today to tell us your story – we represent clients nationwide.
+Contact our maritime lawyers us today to tell us your story – we represent clients nationwide.